ErpNetDocs/info/information/why-we-explain-erp.md

 Generic SaaS language is designed to smooth over differences and reduce perceived complexity.

-ERP.net does the opposite:
+@@name does the opposite:
 - structure is explicit,
 - rules are intentional,
 - constraints are treated as guarantees, not limitations.

-Using vague terms like “powerful” or “flexible” does not simplify ERP.net.
+Using vague terms like “powerful” or “flexible” does not simplify @@name.
 It removes the information that makes the system understandable and predictable.

-When something works in ERP.net, there is a reason — and that reason can be explained.
+When something works in @@name, there is a reason — and that reason can be explained.

 ---

 ## Designed for Organizations That Care About Correctness

-ERP.net is built for organizations that:
+@@name is built for organizations that:
 - operate across multiple companies and processes,
 - depend on consistent enforcement of rules,
 - care about long-term correctness more than short-term convenience.